Morocco Sahara and Beyond

 Day 7 Erg Cheggaga Desert Camp (1B,1L,1D)

 Travel through the Draa Valley to Zagora and embark on 4x4s into the desert.
-Stop at Tamegroute to visit the library of ancient Islamic texts and local pottery studios.
+Stop at Tamegroute to visit the library of ancient Islamic texts and local pottery makers.
 Continue off-road to the great dunes of Erg Cheggaga to stay at a deluxe desert camp.
 Enjoy a camel ride or climb to the top of the dunes for views of the vast Sahara.
 Tonight, enjoy a traditional dinner under the stars.
 Approx travel time: Ait Benhaddou to Zagora 3hrs Approx travel time: Zagora to Erg Chegagga 3hrs on a 4x4

 Day 8 Zagora (1B)